RainyDayChocolate/KuangzhengProject/README.md

 + Techniques: `Python, PostgreSQL and Shell Script.`

 ## CardGameRLEnv
-+ The **CardGameRLEnv** Directory is an implmentation on a smaller card game, which also includes some classical methods.
++ The **CardGameRLEnv** Directory is an implmentation on a less complicated card game compared with DDZ.
+Several classical algorithms such as PIMC, ISMCTS are also included.

 + Techniques: `Deep Learning, Reinforcement Learning, Neural Networks, Bayes Inference, Tensorflow(Keras), Pandas, Data Pipeline Building, Shell Script`